TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/lorix-one/_index.md

 {{< figure src="lorix-one.png" alt="LORIX One" class="plain float" >}}

 The LORIX One is a robust and professional grade outdoor LoRaWAN® gateway in an ultra compact form factor, designed and assembled in Switzerland.
-The LORIX One supports ethernet, wireless, and cellular backhauls.

 This page will guide you through the steps required to connect the gateway to {{% tts %}}.